-Africa, or the Middle East (not of Hispanic origin)); 2) Black (all persons having origins in any of the Black racial groups of Africa (not of Hispanic origin)); 3) Hispanic (all persons of Mexican, Puerto Rican, Cuban, Central or South American, or other Spanish culture or origin, regardless of race); 4) Asian (all persons having origins in any of the original peoples of the Far East, Southeast Asia, the Indian Subcontinent, or the Pacific Islands); and 5) All other races (includes American Indian or Alaskan Native, Hawaiian, or persons of two or more races.)
+22 The terminology used by Pinnacle to describe races is identical to that employed by the Equal Employment Opportunity Commission (EEOC).
+According to EEOC documentation, "Race/ethnic designations as used by the EEOC do not denote scientific definitions of anthropological origins.
+For the purposes of this report (EEO-1), an employee may be included in the group to which he or she appears to belong, identifies with, or is regarded in the community as belonging.
+However, no person should be counted in more than one race/ethnic group.
+The race/ethnic categories for the EEO-1 survey are as defined in U.S. Department of Commerce, Office of Federal Statistical Policy and Standards' Directive No. 15.
+Accordingly, the race/ethnic categories reported in this analysis include (EEOC definitions): 1) White (all persons having origins in any of the original peoples of Europe, North Africa, or the Middle East (not of Hispanic origin)); 2) Black (all persons having origins in any of the Black racial groups of Africa (not of Hispanic origin)); 3) Hispanic (all persons of Mexican, Puerto Rican, Cuban, Central or South American, or other Spanish culture or origin, regardless of race); 4) Asian (all persons having origins in any of the original peoples of the Far East, Southeast Asia, the Indian Subcontinent, or the Pacific Islands); and 5) All other races (includes American Indian or Alaskan Native, Hawaiian, or persons of two or more races.)

-in indirect impacts attributed to the loss in utility revenues and foregone household spending.
+strongly affected by the 50 percent implementation adjustment factor used in this analysis to accommodate the timing of energy-efficiency installations during the year.)

-• Induced net impacts that are positive.
+- Indirect net economic impacts that are significant and positive.
+This shows that much of the net economic activity attributed to the Energy Trust's program activities enters the economy through indirect channels.
+For example, in economic impact terms, Energy Trust expenditures (\$67.4 million for Oregon energy efficiency and renewable energy programs in 2023) on Program Management and Delivery Contractors, as well as additional participant spending on energy efficient and renewable equipment, represent the first round of indirect impacts.
+Each of these expenditures will have subsequent indirect impacts on the Oregon economy, as will Energy Trust's own operations, energy savings impacts attributed to households and businesses, and incremental measure spending on energy-efficiency installations.
+These positive indirect impacts significantly exceed the reduction in indirect impacts attributed to the loss in utility revenues and foregone household spending. - Induced net impacts that are positive.
 Induced impacts are attributed to the wages and income that accrue to households and business owners, respectively.
 The most important factor of the large, positive induced impacts is the significant increase in indirect net wages and business income.
-To this, we can add the increase in direct net wages and business income.
-Combined, these positive changes in net wages and business income will generate positive induced net impacts.
+To this, we can add the increase in direct net wages and business income due to these positive changes in net wages and business income will generate positive induced net impacts.

-The gross and net economic impacts in 2021 have declined modestly since the last study.
-For example, total gross jobs declined from 3,619 jobs to 3,227 jobs (-10.8 percent), and total net jobs declined from 2,086 jobs to 1,771 jobs (-15.1 percent) between 2019 and 2021.
-Factors contributing to the decrease in economic impacts between 2019 and 2021 are:
+Both the gross and net economic impacts in 2023 increased since the last study.
+For example, total gross jobs increased from 3,227 jobs to 3,701 jobs (14.7 percent), and total net jobs increased from 1,771 jobs to 2,603 jobs (47.0 percent) between 2021 and 2023.
+Factors contributing to the increase in gross and net economic impacts between 2021 and 2023 include:23